Instructions PowerPoint designed like a spy computer with added animation and sound effects

 This game can easily be played without a target question, too.
 For example, if your lesson is about different ailments, students can go around telling each other what ailment they have on their card like, "I have a headache." or "I have a stomachache."
 If the student they tell has the same card they can say, "Me too."
 Or, if they have a different card, they can say, "Feel better!"

-Variable.
-The game doesn't have a set ending, so you can play as many rounds as you want.
-I usually just play until class time is up (usually about 15-20min).
+(NOTE: The runtime for this game can VARY because it has no set ending - you can play as many rounds as you want.
+I usually just play until class time is up usually about 15-20min.)